-The fellowship training program includes two one-month inpatient rotations, and two outpatient months with the pediatric oncology team at Memorial Sloan Kettering Cancer Center (MSKCC) during the first year of training.
+The fellowship training program includes two one-month inpatient rotations, and two outpatient months with the pediatric oncology team at Memorial Sloan Kettering Cancer Center during the first year of training.

 During these rotations, the goals and objectives of the fellows' training include the understanding of the following components:

 - Knowledge of state-of-the-art management (chemotherapy, radiation therapy, surgery, biological therapies) of malignancies seen in children and young adults, including: